Microwave background radiation indicates that the universe has a center

 It follows that the smaller the vector sum, the lower the value of Ho (with the lowest value possible 55.741 km*secˉ¹/Mpc).

 It shows that the reason of the large variance in previous values of Ho is non-use of vectors (therefore these should be better referred as „apparent“).
-Non-use of vector calculus means that resulting values of Ho correspond to distances according to the equation R=Ro(z+1) while in fact the right distances range from Ro(z+1) to Ro(z-1) (which proves that direction of observation must be taken into account).
+Non-use of vector calculus means that resulting values of Ho correspond all to distances according to the equation R=Ro(z+1) while in fact the right distances range from Ro(z+1) to Ro(z-1) (which proves that for right determination of the distance of the "cosmic candle" the direction of observation must be taken into account.

-When the directions of observations of "cosmic candles" are disregarded then values of the Ho can be between the possible maximum 76.378 km*secˉ¹/Mpc an the minimum 55.741 km*secˉ¹/Mpc and results show (according to the laws of statistic) the Gausian distribution which can lead to an erroneous assumption that the correct universally valid Ho should be a peak of the Gaussian curve while it is in fact only the mean value, and the right value characterizing the expansion of the universe in the radial direction in a given time is the upper limit 76.378 km*secˉ¹/Mpc.
+When the directions of observations of "cosmic candles" are disregarded then values of the Ho can be between the possible maximum 76.378 km*secˉ¹/Mpc an the minimum 55.741 km*secˉ¹/Mpc and results show (according to the laws of statistic) the Gausian distribution which can lead to an erroneous assumption that the correct universally valid Ho should be a peak of the Gaussian curve whilem, in fact, it is only the mean value, and the right value characterizing the expansion of the universe in the radial direction in a given time is the upper limit 76.378 km*secˉ¹/Mpc.

 Finally, differences in previous values of the Hubble constant and their distribution corresponding exactly to the laws of statistic are actually further proof of the existence of the center of the universe.